hobbitish1028/Te_test/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Te is to perform “exact” two sample test with unequal variance.
+The goal of Te test is to perform “exact” two sample test with unequal variance.

 *X*<sub>*i*</sub> ∼ *N*(*μ*<sub>1</sub>,*σ*<sub>1</sub><sup>2</sup>), *i* = 1, 2, ..., *n*<sub>1</sub>

 *Y*<sub>*i*</sub> ∼ *N*(*μ*<sub>2</sub>,*σ*<sub>2</sub><sup>2</sup>), *i* = 1, 2, ..., *n*<sub>2</sub>

-Hypothesis testing when
+Hypothesis testing of
+*H*<sub>0</sub> : *μ*<sub>1</sub> = *μ*<sub>2</sub> when
 *σ*<sub>1</sub><sup>2</sup> ≠ *σ*<sub>2</sub><sup>2</sup>:

-*H*<sub>0</sub> : *μ*<sub>1</sub> = *μ*<sub>2</sub>

-# History
+# Other avaible methods

 Welch test is frequently used for two sample t test, when two groups’ variances are unequal.
 However it is an asymptotic method, which means the type one error is not exactly alpha.

+Z test, which uses normal statistics and is less accurate then Welch test.

+Paired t test, only works when sample sizes are equal.

+Other non-conventional methods like two-stage test.

+# Feature

-Te test (e for exact) performs exact/non-asymptotic two sample t test, where two groups’ variance can be unequal and the type one error is exactly alpha.
-It achieves the maximal degree of freedom and has better power than simple paired t test.
+Te test (e for exact) performs exact/non-asymptotic two sample t test:

+-   two groups’ variance can be unequal.

+-   the type one error is exactly alpha.

+-   It achieves the maximal degree of freedom and has better power than simple paired t test.

+-   Significantly outperform Welch t test when sample size is small (e.g. 5-50).

 Go to <https://arxiv.org/pdf/2210.16473.pdf> for more details.